No followers. No feed. Just run.

 Your run is a drawing.

-Each route is rendered as an abstract line.
+Each route becomes a single line.
 A raw GPS trace with no map, no streets, no context.
 You don't see where you ran.
-You see the shape your run made.
+You see the shape your run made, with your pace and the climb you covered kept quietly underneath.

 Before the world wakes up.